RbxCheats/UiLib/README.md

 # RbxImGui

-A lightweight, ImGui-style immediate-mode UI library for Roblox.
-Create draggable, resizable debug/cheat windows with buttons, toggles, sliders, and labels — all in a few lines of Lua.
+A lightweight, ImGui-style UI library for Roblox.
+Create draggable, resizable windows with a **tabbed navigation bar** — Aimbot, Visuals, Misc, or any tabs you want — plus buttons, toggles, sliders, and labels.
 Renders into `CoreGui` so it survives respawns and sits above all in-game UI.

 > **Toggle visibility:** Press `Insert` at any time to show or hide the window.